url-kaist/dynaVINS/README.md

     Features which have less weight than this value are not used in marginalization.\
     This may affect accuracy, but is effective at reducing time costs.\
-    You can try uncomment line 848 of "vins_estimator/estimator/estimator.cpp" to disable these features also in optimization.
+    You can try uncomment line 848 of "vins_estimator/estimator/estimator.cpp" to enable these features also in optimization.

     ```c++
     //ADDITIONAL FEATURE : NO USE IN OPT.